-Issues with getting your security deposit back is the number one issue that renters deal with.
+Getting your security deposit back is the number one issue that renters deal with.
 The security deposit is what you pay upon move in and is used to cover any damages that are in the apartment after move out.
-Usually the deposit can range anywhere from $300 up to a fee equal to one months rent.
+Usually, the deposit can range anywhere from $300 up to a fee equal to one month's rent.
 A lot of times part of that is automatically kept.
 Make sure you ask how much of the deposit is refundable before moving in.

 Move Out Instructions So You Can Get Your Deposit Back

 - Place caps on the water supply line in the laundry room.
 If not, you could flood your apartment.

 - Clean your apartment and remove all of your belongings including trash.